qs53/BasketballLeagueManagementSystem/README.md

 Please see below how to setup and run the application.
 Future improvements to the application are mentioned at the end.
 ## Setup
 Clone the code, cd inside the root of this project and run:

-`python manage.py makemigrations`

 `python manage.py makemigrations BasketballLeagueManagementSystem`